We are not able to offer individual or group International PMI quotes for any new business with a start date of 1 May 2018 onwards.

 Living and working in the Gulf

-Healthcare regulations are relatively complex in the Gulf, which means International Private Medical Insurance (IPMI) policies often have to be provided by a locally licensed insurance provider.
-Building on the success of our Gulf Solutions products, we have made further enhancements to the cover we provide in this region to give your employees greater support in two further countries, Bahrain and Jordan.
+Healthcare regulations are relatively complex in the Gulf, where local compliant coverage needs to be in place provided by a locally licensed insurance provider.
+Building on the success of our Gulf Solutions products, we offer compliant medical insurance coverage to give your employees greater support in two further countries, Bahrain and Jordan.

 By working with local providers, our specialist Gulf Solutions products ensure that your employees have appropriate cover if they're living in Bahrain, Jordan, Kuwait, Oman, Qatar or the UAE, and can still access benefits if they travel outside the region.
-For employees based in the UAE, we have enhanced our policies to provide fully compliant cover in line with new regulations from the Dubai Health Authority (DHA) as well as the Health Authority of Abu Dhabi (HAAD) which took effect from 1 January 2015.
+For employees based in the UAE, we have enhanced the policies to provide compliant cover in line with new DHA legal requirements as well as the legal requirements under the Abu Dhabi Health Authority (HAAD) which took effect from 1 January 2015.
 Please see our Gulf Solutions page for more details.

 Why do I need a different policy for the Gulf regions?

 In the Gulf, healthcare regulations are more complex, so it pays to work with a locally licenced insurance provider.
-That's why we've worked with local providers to make sure your employees can be covered by a policy that's appropriate to the territory in which they're living or working – yet still benefit from a wide range of features if they travel outside the region.
+That's why we've worked with local providers such as Emirates Insurance Company in the UAE, to make sure your employees can be covered by a policy that's appropriate to the territory in which they're living or working – yet still benefit from a wide range of features if they travel outside the region.
 It's called Gulf Solutions.